DarshanAkolavi/ARM_PROJECT_M3/2_Bicom System/1_Requirements/Readme.md

 - The user shall  get Alram status display when  User Button Clicked twice.
 - The user shall get  battery information status display when User Button Clicked thrice.
 - The user shall get Door status display when  User Button Clicked forthfold.

+## SWOT Analysis

+Strengths
+* smart car experience usage.
+* easy process of converting information or data into a code.
+* no need for manual operation by humans.
+* Easy operation and take all the commands at one input.